 The answers to the above questions inform our understanding of our clients’ long-term investment objectives.
 The resulting portfolios will represent the springboard for future discussion and planning.
 In a real sense, the portfolio review process with our client becomes much more than just a discussion of asset allocation, diversification, and investment performance.
 While those elements are important, we know that the wealth planning conversation is equally as important.
 DIY investors may be less able to achieve wealth efficiency as they risk missing an informed, objective perspective on the full wealth management process.

 Our clients’ lives are not static, and as a result, their financial goals ebb and flow.
 As a wealth manager, it’s important that we factor in the many variables that affect our clients’ financial lives.
 We can then apply our experience and objectivity in tough times, and our prudence and pragmatism in times of euphoria.
 This recent study of the true value of a trusted advisor serves as further validation of the Pennsylvania Trust model—a model that has brought our clients’ ever closer to their goals since 1986.

 by Juliana S. Karnavas

-Mrs. Karnavas is Senior Vice President and Director of Portfolio Management at Pennsylvania Trust.
+Ms. Karnavas is Executive Vice President and Director of Relationship Management at Pennsylvania Trust.